tarkptel/tarkptel.github.io/_posts/2025-05-18-chat-with-pdf.md

 tags: [AI, NLP, LangChain, Streamlit, PDF, Chatbot, HuggingFace, RAG]
 ---

-# Chat with PDF: Building a PDF-Based Chatbot with Streamlit, LangChain & Hugging Face

 I’m excited to share my latest project — **Chat with PDF** — a smart chatbot that allows you to upload any PDF document and chat with its content interactively!<br><br>